Forest Gardening / Food Forests Design Course

 - Annuals & biennials

 - Fungi – below ground – above ground

 - Plants for difficult sites

-You will be sent further course details and directions a month or so before the course.
+You will be sent further course details and directions after you book.

 If the course you are interested in is full and you are able to attend at short notice, please email us and we can put you on a reserve list in case of a cancellation.